All OACM and PT OFFICES will be CLOSING EARLY Friday, December, 9th for our Holiday Party.

 Bone Health Services in Catonsville, Columbia, Eldersburg, and Fulton, MD

-If you want to take it a step further for bone health, consult our bone health specialist, Angeline Williams, CRNP, at The Centers for Advanced Orthopedics Associates of Central Maryland.
+If you want to take it a step further for bone health, consult our bone health specialists at The Centers for Advanced Orthopaedics Orthopaedic Associates of Central Maryland.

 We offer our patients a “Bone Health” initiative program as part of our services, which involves not just fixing fractures but actually preventing them from occurring and preserving bone health.

-As a bone health specialist, Angeline can provide highly individualized recommendations for you – there is so much you can do to protect your bones.
-To schedule an appointment with Angeline, use our online form or call our office today at (410) 644-1880.
+As bone health specialists, we can provide highly individualized recommendations for you – there is so much you can do to protect your bones.
+To schedule an appointment with our dedicated team, use our online form or call our office today at (410) 644-1880.

 Filed Under: Orthopedics Tagged With: best orthopedic doctor near me, Bone Health Care in Central Maryland, Orthopaedic Associates of Central Maryland, Orthopaedic Surgeon, orthopaedic surgeon jessup md, orthopedic care near me, orthopedic clinic near me, Orthopedic Doctor near me, orthopedic surgeon near me, Orthopedist